ttreeagency/OutOfBandRendering/README.md

-# TypoScript Out of Band rendering helpers
+# Fusion Out of Band rendering helpers

-This package provide some helpers to work with TypoScript Out of Band rendering in Neos CMS
+This package provide some helpers to work with Fusion Out of Band rendering in Neos CMS

 **Package under development, API can change at any time**